Marks the beginning of a new long-running background task.

 end method to mark the end of this task.
 This method returns

-This method lets your app continue to run for a period of time after it transitions to the background.
-You should call this method at times where leaving a task unfinished might be detrimental to your app’s user experience.
-For example, your app could call this method to ensure that had enough time to transfer an important file to a remote server or at least attempt to make the transfer and note any errors.
-You should not use this method simply to keep your app running after it moves to the background.
+This method requests additional background execution time for your app.
+Call this method when leaving a task unfinished might be detrimental to your app’s user experience.
+For example, call this method before writing data to a file to prevent the system from suspending your app while the operation is in progress.
+Do not use this method simply to keep your app running after it moves to the background.

 Each call to this method must be balanced by a matching call to the

 end method.
 Apps running background tasks have a finite amount of time in which to run them.
 (You can find out how much time is available using the

 end for each task before time expires, the system kills the app.
 If you provide a block object in the